Billie Ray Martin discography

 This is the discography of West German electro singer and songwriter Billie Ray Martin.

 Following her time with Electribe 101 during the 1980s and early 1990s, Billie embarked on a solo career in 1993.
-Following the release of her first solo single "Persuasion", she had some chart success throughout the remaining 1990s including her biggest hit to date "Your Loving Arms", a top 10 hit in the UK, Ireland and various US dance charts.
+Following the release of her first solo single "Persuasion", she achieved some chart success throughout the rest of the 1990s, including her biggest hit to date, "Your Loving Arms", which reached the top 10 in the UK, Ireland, and on various US dance charts.

-Since 2000, though Billie has had very limited commercial success, she has continued producing and releasing studio albums and singles worldwide.
+Since 2000, despite having limited commercial success, Billie has continued to produce and release studio albums and singles worldwide.